nabeelvalley/docs/content/pages/blog/2026/10-09/website-revision-7-part-1-architecture.md

 This process is then repeated for every server-rendering function

-The actual implementation of this gets a little chaotic in my initial code so I won't share it here (but you can look at [an example server-side component on GitHub](https://github.com/nabeelvalley/docs/blob/f8babd9f2b2808fadb42640a482113896b8caf95/web/src/rendering/components/script_raw.gleam) if you're interested)
+The actual implementation of this gets a little chaotic in my initial code so I won't share it here - but you can look at [an example server-side component on GitHub](https://github.com/nabeelvalley/docs/blob/f8babd9f2b2808fadb42640a482113896b8caf95/web/src/rendering/components/script_raw.gleam) if you're interested

 During this process, I also wanted a somewhat elegant way to compose these *server-components* sequentially.
 This is effectively a `fold` and the function I assembled for this was kind of pretty: